annieyshin/volunteer_system/README.md

 10. Run the following command in bash: ruby app.rb
 11. Visit localhost:4567 in web browser

-Visit this site at: https://github.com/annieyshin/volunteer_system
+Visit the repository at: https://github.com/annieyshin/volunteer_system

 ## Specifications